GoInterject/GoInterject.github.io/wPortal/INTERJECT-Roles.md

 ---
 title: Interject Roles
 layout: custom
-keywords: [roles, user profile, admin]
+keywords: [roles, user profile, admin, permissions]
 description: At the bottom of the User Profile page are the roles you currently have assigned to your profile.
+There are a number of roles to choose from.
+Once changed, the user will need to log in again to the Interject Excel Add-in for the changes to take effect.
 ---
 * * *

-At the bottom of the User Profile page are the roles you currently have assigned to your profile.
+At the bottom of the [User Profile](https://docs.gointerject.com/wPortal/User-Profile.html) page are the roles you currently have assigned to your profile.
 There are a number of roles to choose from.
 Once changed, the user will need to log in again to the Interject Excel Add-in for the changes to take effect.

 You can add roles by selecting the role name.
 Remove roles by clicking the small garbage icon for each role.